universal-ctags/ctags/docs/f-windows.rst

 **Cygwin**

-Cygwin provides ports of many Linux tools and a POSIX API layer.
-This is the most complete way to get the Linux terminal feel under Windows.
+Cygwin provides ports of many GNU/Linux tools and a POSIX API layer.
+This is the most complete way to get the GNU/Linux terminal feel under Windows.
 Cygwin has a setup that helps you install all the tools you need.
 Drawback of Cygwin is that the POSIX API layer (cygwin1.dll) is not fast.

-It is easy to build a Cygwin version of ctags using the normal Linux build steps.
+It is easy to build a Cygwin version of ctags using the normal GNU/Linux build steps.
 This ctags.exe will depend on cygwin1.dll and should only be used within the Cygwin ecosystem.

 Cygwin has packages with a recent version of MinGW-w64 as well.
 This way it is easy to cross-compile a native Windows application.
 With ``make -f mk_mingw.mak  CC=i686-w64-mingw32-gcc`` a native Windows application can be compiled.

 You can also build a native Windows version when using ``./configure --host=i686-w64-mingw32`` but this also doesn't add the regex and fnmatch to the program.
 Similar problem as with MSYS.

-**Cross-compile from Linux**
+**Cross-compile from GNU/Linux**

 I think all major distros have both MinGW and MinGW-w64 packages.
 I know Ubuntu has them.
 Compiling works most likely the same way as with MSYS and Cygwin.
 A Windows application can be cross-compiled, with the same limitation when autoconf is used.
 I haven't tested this yet.
-When cross-compiling works with Linux, it could also be used with Travis-CI.
+When cross-compiling works with GNU/Linux, it could also be used with Travis-CI.

 Building ctags with IDEs
 -----------------------------------------------------------------------------

-I have no idea how things work for most Linux developers, but most Windows developers are used to IDEs.
+I have no idea how things work for most GNU/Linux developers, but most Windows developers are used to IDEs.
 Not many use a command prompt and running gdb from the command line is not a thing a Windows developers would normally do.
 Many IDEs exist for Windows, I use the two below.

 Microsoft Visual Studio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~